 What do I need to do to remove the PIN from my phone?
 It’s an Android phone from Straight Talk).

 Rick’s answer: Angie, this is a fairly common issue with Android phones in general, and it seems to afflict Straight Talk users more than others for some reason.
 Luckily, it’s almost always pretty easy to fix.

 But before we get to the steps required to remove the PIN, I really feel the need to urge you to reconsider your decision to remove it.

 While it’s true that you no longer need the PIN to protect your privacy from your intrusive ex, there are other reasons why you might want to consider keeping it.

 The obvious example is what could happen if you lose your phone and someone else happens to find it.

-Or what if it’s simply stolen?
+Or what if it simply gets stolen?

-In either of those cases, having a PIN enabled on your phone would prevent whoever manages to take possession of it from being able to make illicit use of the phone and all the personal and financial info that you have stored on it.
+In either of those cases, having a PIN enabled on your phone would prevent whoever manages to take possession of it from being able to make illicit use of the phone and all the personal and financial info that you might have stored on it.